 A CTA is only effective at driving conversions if it’s easy for visitors to see.
 If it blends into your website, visitors may overlook it.
 Fortunately, you can increase your CTA’s visibility by surrounding it with whitespace.

 Contrary to its name, whitespace can be any color.
 Whitespace is simply blank space that’s not being used.
 It doesn’t contain text, images or other visual elements.
 Whitespace is barren space consisting of any single color.
 By surrounding your CTA with a lot of whitespace, visitors will focus it on rather than other visual elements.

 In addition to surrounding it with whitespace, placing your CTA at the top or bottom of your website can increase its visibility.
 A middle-of-the-page placement usually yields the poorest performance for CTAs.
 When visitors view a page, they’ll often scroll down while skimming the text for important words.
 If your CTA is in the middle, some visitors will inevitably overlook it.

 A top-of-the-page placement means all visitors will see your CTA when they initially load your website.
 On the other hand, placing your CTA at the bottom gives you the opportunity to warm up visitors.
 If your CTA is at the bottom of the page, you can precede it with sales copy that further entices visitors to take action.
 Test both positions for your CTA to determine whether the top or bottom works best.

 All conversions begin with some form of on-page action.
 You can’t generate a conversion from a visitor until he or she takes action.
-By creating an effective call to action, more visitors will take action, and ultimately increase your overall digital marketing efforts and your website’s conversions.
+By creating an effective call to action, more visitors will take action, and ultimately increase your overall content marketing efforts and your website’s conversions.